 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Lead for Safeguarding is Mrs. Hodgson.
+We are all responsible for ensuring that each child remains safe.
+The Designated Lead Teachers for Safeguarding are Mrs. Hodgson and Mrs. Cunliffe.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.

 - All school staff are trained regularly in child protection issues and they are aware of the procedures to follow.